xupgit/awslabs/README.md

 ---------------------------------------
 ### Introduction

 Welcome to the XUP AWS F1 Labs.
-During this session you will gain hands-on experience with AWS F1 and learn how to develop accelerated applications using the AWS F1 OpenCL flow and the Xilinx SDAccel development environment.
+These labs will provide you hands-on experience with AWS F1 when connected to AWS F1 instance using workshop accounts.
+You will learn how to develop accelerated applications using the AWS F1 OpenCL flow and the Xilinx SDAccel development environment.

 #### Overview of the AWS F1 platform and SDAccel flow